influxdata/telegraf/plugins/inputs/eventhub_consumer/README.md

-# Azure Event Hubs input plugin
+# Event Hub Consumer Input Plugin

 This plugin provides a consumer for use with Azure Event Hubs and Azure IoT Hub.

-The implementation is in essence a wrapper for [Microsoft Azure Event Hubs Client for Golang](https://github.com/Azure/azure-event-hubs-go).
+### IoT Hub Setup

+The main focus for development of this plugin is Azure IoT hub:

+1. Create an Azure IoT Hub by following any of the guides provided here: https://docs.microsoft.com/en-us/azure/iot-hub/
+2. Create a device, for example a [simulated Raspberry Pi](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-web-simulator-get-started)
+3. The connection string needed for the plugin is located under *Shared access policies*, both the *iothubowner* and *service* policies should work

-## Configuration
+### Configuration

 ```toml
 [[inputs.eventhub_consumer]]